bnovak32/GeneLab_Metagenomics_Workflow/GeneLab_Metagenomics_Workflow_Documentation.md

 ### Low-Biomass Sample Processing
 Specialized statistical decontamination:
 1. Identifies negative controls (NTC = true)
-2. Performs batch correction
+2. Assembles negative controls and maps reads to the assembly
-3. Removes contaminant signals from samples
+3. Removes contaminant signals/reads from samples by retaining only unmapped reads
+4. Statistically identifies and removes contaminant features (taxa or functions) using decontam
-4. Applies to both read-based and assembly-based results
+5. Applies to both read-based and assembly-based results

 ### Custom Genome Mapping
 Map reads to custom reference genomes:
+>Note: You'll need to uncomment relavent lines in main.nf to use this functionality
 ```bash
 --custome_genome /path/to/reference.fna
 ```